-The key to ITU's success is our people.
-Technologists, support staff, student workers, and others in the ITU are distinguished by their commitment to building a great organization within a great university and to providing outstanding customer service.
+The key to ITS's success is our people.
+Technologists, support staff, student workers, and others within ITS are distinguished by their commitment to building a great organization within a great university and to providing outstanding customer service.

 George Mason University's banner governance structure establishes the strategic, operational, and technical decisionmaking process enabling the university to achieve its mission and objectives.